pepstock-org/Charba-Wiki/versioned_docs/version-3.3/PluginHTMLLegend.md

 The plugin will

   * provide some specific configuration to change some behaviors but it is leveraging on the [Legend](Defaults#legend) configuration provided by chart options.
-  * respect if the user does not want to have the legend (by setting `false` the the legend or disabling Chart.js legend plugin).
+  * respect if the user does not want to have the legend (by setting `false` the the legend or disabling legend plugin).
-  * set to `false` the the legend during own initialization to override the Chart.js legend.
+  * set to `false` the legend `display` options during own initialization to override the legend `display` set by the user.
   * set an internal [LegendCallback](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/callbacks/LegendCallback.html) which will provide a HTML representation of chart legend.

 Invoking the [generateLegend](Charts#generatelegend) method of the chart, you will get the HTML structure of HTML legend and not the out of the box one.